ABOUT US

 We are a selective, hybrid publisher with an unusual model

 The press’s editorial team reviews all submissions and determines which projects move forward to publication.
 Like a traditional publisher, the team exerts editorial control over all aspects of the creation of the completed book.
-However, our authors pay to print their own books, which is where the hybrid model comes in.
-The press team is made up of library staff who also work as librarians, writers, managers, and graphic designers.
+However, our authors pay to print their books, which is where the hybrid model comes in.
+The press team is comprised of library staff who also work as librarians, writers, managers, and graphic designers.
 More details are here.